-Indefinite pronouns are divided into three series corresponding to the quantifiers they contain; some, any or no. Indefinite pronouns of the non-assertive series, (any) are marked indef(nonassert); indefinite pronouns of the assertive series (some) are marked indef(assert); and indefinite pronouns of the negative series (no) are marked indef(neg).
+Indefinite pronouns are divided into three series corresponding to the quantifiers they contain; some, any or no. Indefinite pronouns of the non-assertive series, (any) are marked indef(nonassert); indefinite pronouns of the assertive series (some) are marked indef(neg).
 The code indef(neg) is equivalent to the feature negative.
 It indicates a sentence negation.